 Paneer Butter Masala is one of the most popular North Indian Paneer recipes and is available in most Indian restaurants world wide.
-This dish is made of soft paneer pieces soaked in a rich, creamy and smooth gravy.
-It pairs well with Indian flat breads like Naan,roti,paratha and even rice.
-Its a luscious dish so definitely heavy on the calories making it apt only for special occasions, parties, gathering and not so much for daily use.
+This dish is made of soft paneer pieces soaked in a rich, creamy and smooth tomato gravy.
+It pairs well with Indian flat breads like Naan, roti, paratha and even rice.

-For today’s post I’m sharing this restaurant style recipe of Paneer Butter Masala but in a simplified way.
-There are many versions of this dish and even I make this a couple of ways but recently have been hooked on to quick and simple ways of making meals and this is one of my go to paneer dishes.
+For today's post I'm sharing this restaurant style Paneer Butter Masala recipe but in a simplified way.
+There are many versions of this dish and even I make this in a couple of ways.
+Recently have been hooked on to quick and simple ways of making meals and this is one of my go to paneer dishes.
 It can be made in a jiffy and yet comes out perfect every single time.
-For this version, I use the cream instead of cashew paste, store bought tomato sauce instead of fresh tomatoes.
-These help get that silky smooth texture which is the signature of this dish and also use of these two eliminates the grinding process which can be a huge time saver.

-In a vessel, heat butter and once it starts melting add the bay leaf and green cardamoms.
+In a cooking pan or dutch oven, heat butter and once it starts melting add the bay leaf and green cardamoms.
 Saute for a few seconds till fragrant and then add the onions and saute.
 When the onions turn translucent and start to brown, add ginger and garlic paste.
 Saute till raw garlic smell disappears.

 Now add the tomato puree/sauce and mix.
 Cook for 2 mins stirring intermittently.
 Then add chilli powder, turmeric powder, salt and pepper powder.
 Cook till this mixture thickens, then add the Punjabi Garam Masala and cook stirring intermittently till mixture has thickened, reduced and starts oozing oil from the side.